osrf/ariac-docker/README.md

 ```

 This will start a container with the state immediately before trying to run your `build_team_system` script.
-From inside this container, you can type all of the commands you need to install your code, then run `history` to get a list of the commands that you typed: that's what you should put in your `build_team_system` script.
+From inside this container, you can type all of the commands you need to install your code (you do not need to use `sudo`), then run `history` to get a list of the commands that you typed: that's what you should put in your `build_team_system` script.

 Type `exit` to stop the container.